jboss-fuse/quickstarts/secure-rest/README.md

     http://localhost:8181/cxf

-After you deployed this example, you will see the following endpoint address appear in the 'Available RESTful services' section:
+After you deployed this quick start, you will see the following endpoint address appear in the 'Available RESTful services' section:

     http://localhost:8181/cxf/securecrm/
 **Note:**: Don't try to access this endpoint address from browser, as it's inaccessible by design